 Round 6: Sales Channels

 So, which of these channels do Wix and Shopify integrate with?
 Natively, you’ll be able to set up the following sales channels with each platform.
-(By ‘natively’, we mean that means that it just takes a couple of clicks to set the integration up, and you’ll automatically be able to see your Shopify store products in that channel once they’re integrated):
+(By ‘natively’, we mean it will only take a couple of clicks to set up, and your Shopify store products will appear in that channel once they’re integrated.)

 Beyond native integrations, you can also access additional sales channels via Shopify and Wix’s respective app stores.
-The Shopify App Store allows you to sell via Google, TikTok, Pinterest, eBay, Walmart Marketplace, LYST, Etsy and more (note that referral or subscription fees are sometimes charged).
+The Shopify App Store allows you to sell via TikTok, Pinterest, Walmart Marketplace, LYST, and more (note that referral or subscription fees are sometimes charged).

-Wix App Market doesn’t offer quite as many (we could really only find an Etsy integration, with mixed reviews).
-It does allow integration with Multiorders, which gives you access to additional marketplaces, although it’s probably not worth it for just the extra sales channels alone, as plans start at $49/month.
+Wix App Market doesn’t offer quite as many, but it integrates with Multiorders, which gives you access to additional marketplaces.
+However, it’s probably not worth it for just the extra sales channels alone, as plans start at $49/month.

 One interesting option Wix offers is the ability to turn your store into an app.
 (Without coding!)
 If a customer can access your store with just a tap, your brand is likely to stay top of mind.